ofTheo/ofxKinect/README.md

 ### Windows

-Precompiled libfreenect Kinect drivers and an example Visual Studio 2010 solution as well as a Codeblocks workspace are included.
+Precompiled libfreenect Kinect drivers and libusb-win32 libs are included for Windows.

 Make sure to install or update the libfreenect Kinect camera, motor, and audio drivers through Windows Device Manager by pointing it to the driver folder:
 <pre>